Drury University's History: A Continuing Tradition of Excellence

 The two cannons that sit proudly in front of Pearsons and Burnham Halls are field pieces from the Civil War.
 The legend says that in 1885 or 1886, the governor of Missouri distributed several similar cannons to various counties for patriotic display.
 The two cannons sent to Greene County moved around from place to place for several years before Drury was chosen as a neutral location.

 Soon after the cannons were moved to the college campus, one disappeared.
 For the years afterward, the remaining cannon stayed in its place in front of Pearsons Hall, occasionally used in parades and fired at patriotic celebrations.
-It also occasionally had a way of going off right on the campus.
-When boys from Springfield High School borrowed the cannon for a celebration in 1905, and Drury's business manager said they were free to keep it, Drury students took it upon themselves to reclaim it and return it to its normal place.
-It was then that it was decided to mount the cannon on a solid stone pedestal.
+(It also occasionally had a way of going off right on the campus.)
+When boys from Springfield High School borrowed the cannon for a celebration in 1905, Drury's business manager gave them permission to keep it.
+However, Drury students took it upon themselves to reclaim the cannon and return it to its normal place.
+From then on, the cannon was mounted on a solid stone pedestal.

 In 1913, the cannon that had been lost for about 20 years turned up.
-The employees of the Frisco shops where it was found had been occasionally using the piece for there own patriotic celebrations.
+The employees of the Frisco shops, where it was found, had been using it for their own patriotic celebrations.
 A negotiation between Drury students and the Frisco supply keeper resulted in the cannon's return to its spot in front of Burnham Hall, where it was mounted like the first.
-The two still remain on display, seemingly guarding Drury's two halls as they sit atop their stone pedestals.
+The cannons still remain on display, faithfully guarding Drury's two halls atop their stone pedestals.